AverWasTaken/AverWasTaken/README.md

 ---

 ## About Me
-I am a passionate developer with a strong interest in web development and programming.
-I enjoy creating innovative solutions and learning new technologies to enhance my skills.
+I make websites, and do stuff with Python here and there.

 ## Certifications
 - A+ Cert